Meghan Markle Has Been A ‘Beautiful Influence’ On Her Husband, Says Source

 According to the Insider, Meghan Markle may have stolen the heart of her Prince Charming, but the whole world took notice of Prince Harry.
 People couldn’t get enough of him from his “dashing beard to his military uniform.”

-Before the Royal Wedding, Meghan made sure that Prince Harry was in pristine shape, looking and feeling his very best.
+Before the royal wedding, Meghan made sure that Prince Harry was in pristine shape, looking and feeling his very best.

-According to a royal insider, as reported by PEOPLE, Meghan was, and continues to be, a “beautiful influence on Harry.”
+According to a royal insider, as reported by People, Meghan was, and continues to be, a “beautiful influence on Harry.”
 In fact, the couple worked exceedingly hard to be healthy before they tied the knot.

 “They both worked hard to be the healthiest they could be before they got married.”